10 Best Scott Running Shoes Tested

 Aerofoam outer souls make these a bit stiffer but eliminate the need for a rock plate.
 These offer adequate arch support and just enough cushion from the EVA sole to make sure you aren’t feeling totally barefoot as well.
 All this while still being a super minimalist style.

-The Rocket is responsive and supports well enough to go over most semi-technical terrain.
+The Rocket is responsive and supports well enough to go over the most semi-technical terrain.
 Scott’s also has eRide technology that offers great energy transfer.
 It also aids the Aerofoam in protecting the foot from rocks and other debris.

 Other added rubber to the toe also protects.
 The upper mesh is light and breathes well so your foot doesn't build up a sweat and slide around.
 You also get a nice hug with the extra rear eyelets that lock in the foot. higher speeds and softer at slower speeds.
 This technology is what makes the Trail Rocket an excellent racing shoe.